SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 - If you have NodeJS already installed, check that you have the latest version by using `node -v`.
 It should return the current [LTS version](https://nodejs.org/dist/latest-v10.x/).

 > [!IMPORTANT]
-> The current supported LTS version of NodeJS for the SharePoint Framework is both **Node.js v8.x** and **Node.js v10.x**.
+> The current supported LTS version of NodeJS for the SharePoint Framework is both **Node.js v10.x** and **Node.js v12.x**.
+Node.js v12.x is not currently supported.
 Notice that 9.x or 11.x versions are currently not supported with SharePoint Framework development.

 > [!NOTE]
 > If you are building SharePoint Framework components for SharePoint Server 2016, refer to additional details in the **SPFx & SharePoint Server 2016** section for additional details on which version of NodeJS you should install.